You’re invited! Join us for Tavern Night, March 28th

 You may also renew or become a new member by sending a check made out to the Adam Stanton House, Inc., and mail it to the Adam Stanton House, P.O.
 Box 63, Clinton, CT 06413.

-If you have already renewed your 2025 membership, we thank you wholeheartedly for your continued support!
+For all of you who renewed memberships, we thank you wholeheartedly for your continued support!

 ————————————————————